hubr-lab/orbty/README.md

 ## Middlewares

-Orbty is compatible with all your favorite express middalawares and the syntax is the same.
+Orbty is compatible with all your favorite express middleware and the syntax is the same.
 We decided to keep the same syntax for its familiarity and simplicity.

 ```js
 const Orbty = require("orbty");